satriafii/satriafii.my.id/content/_index.md

 This is the place where I put [my thoughts](/thoughts/), [cool photos](/photos/), [stuff that I make](/creations/), [things that I enjoy and not enjoy](/consumptions/), and [longer writing about anything](/post/).

 I write anything in some languages randomly due to my multilangual brain work.
+Mostly I write in Indonesian and English.

 Some stuff that I did and I think these worth to look at to know more about me:
 - [My photos page, it is so simple but functional and I think it's pretty hehe](/photos/)